nobbyknox/rabbitmq-client/README.md

 ## Abstract

-This client library makes it easy to publish and consume RabbitMQ messages.
+The primary aim for this library is to make it very easy to publish and consume RabbitMQ messages.

 ## Features